 The mechanism described above ensures plausible liveness; however, it by itself does not ensure actual liveness - that is, while the mechanism cannot get stuck in the strict sense, it could still enter a scenario where the proposal mechanism (i.e. the proof of work chain) gets into a state where it never ends up creating a checkpoint that could get finalized.
 Here is one possible example:

 In this case, HASH1 or any descendant thereof cannot be finalized without slashing $\frac{1}{6}$ of validators.
-However, miners on a proof of work chain would interpret HASH1 as the head and forever keep mining descendants of it, ignoring the chain based on HASH0' which actually could get finalized.
+However, miners on a proof of work chain would interpret HASH1 as the head and start mining descendants of it.

 In fact, when any checkpoint gets $k > \frac{1}{3}$ commits, no conflicting checkpoint can get finalized without $k - \frac{1}{3}$ of validators getting slashed.
-This necessitates modifying the fork choice rule used by participants in the underlying proposal mechanism (as well as users and validators): instead of blindly following a longest-chain rule, there needs to be an overriding rule that (i)

-finalized checkpoints are favored, and (ii) when there are no further finalized checkpoints, checkpoints with more (justified) commits are favored.
+This necessitates modifying the fork choice rule used by participants in the underlying proposal mechanism (as well as users and validators): instead of blindly following a longest-chain rule, there needs to be an overriding rule that (i) finalized checkpoints are favored, and (ii) when there are no further finalized checkpoints, checkpoints with more (justified) commits are favored.